April 26, 2021

 By Emily Lim

-On April 26, when the travel bubble was announced, there had only been a handful of locally-transmitted infections in Singapore since November 2020.
-In the recent weeks, however, the number of daily infections have increased and there are currently 133 hospitalised cases (as at 10 May 2021).
+On 26 April 2021, when the travel bubble was announced again, there had only been a handful of locally-transmitted infections in Singapore since November 2020.
+In the recent weeks, however, the number of daily infections have increased.

-Meanwhile, the Connect@Changi facility is also an important effort by Singapore to reopen its borders for business travel in a safe and controlled manner.
-Connect@Changi is the first facility of its kind in the world and the first phase of the development opened in February 2021 (more details here).
+Singapore’s government and people have been swift in managing the spread of COVID-19 in the past year, with its highest daily average reported in April last year.
+Meanwhile, the [email protected] facility is also an important effort by Singapore to reopen its borders for business travel in a safe and controlled manner. [email protected] is the first facility of its kind in the world and the first phase of the development opened in February 2021.

 Are you looking to travel to Singapore from Hong Kong, or the other way round soon?
 Here is all you need to know about the Air Travel Bubble (ATB) arrangement.

 In this article, we'll take a look at:

 Under the Air Travel Bubble (ATB) arrangement, foreigners who are short-term visitors may seek entry into Singapore by applying for an Air Travel Pass (ATP).
 If you are a Singaporean Citizen, Permanent Resident (PR) or Long-term Pass holder, you are not required to apply for an ATP.

 Singaporean citizens and residents may enter via the returning citizen and PR lanes.
 Long-term Pass holders, however, should seek entry approval depending on their pass type (Work Pass Holder, Student’s Pass or the SC/PR Familial Ties Lane).

 Under the Air Travel Bubble (ATB) agreement, only those who have remained in Singapore or Hong Kong in the last 14 days before travel are eligible.
 This 14-day period does not include compulsory quarantine in Hong Kong or Stay-Home Notice in Singapore.